Riziero/flex/README.md

-# flex
+# flex client - java jetty embedded server project

-Instructions to have this up and running will be sent separatly.
+Instructions to have this up and running will be sent separately.